Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M03L02_App_Designer.md

 ### Task 3 – Run the Application

-1. Make sure you still have the **Knowledge Admin Model – Driver App** selected.
+1. Make sure you still have the **Knowledge Admin Model-Driven App** selected.

 2. Click **Play**.